 Guided Reading in Practice

 The teacher seats students together who are reading at a similar developmental level, assigning the same text to all the members of this small group.
-In each of the guided reading groups, the students read the text, silently or quietly to themselves; then the teacher guides discussion of the text, addressing its meaning or other aspects through exercises targeted to the students’ areas of weakness or strength.
+In each of the guided reading or small instructional groups, the students read the text, silently or quietly to themselves; then the teacher guides a discussion of the text, addressing its meaning or other aspects through exercises targeted to the students’ areas of weakness or strength.

 How to Implement Guided Reading Activities

 - Conduct extensive research on the students in this small group:

 - Remind yourself of everything you already know about their needs as readers

 - Identify the areas of instruction you’d like to emphasize with:

 - The small group as a whole.

 - Choose the lesson plans you want to use with this group, based on:

 - Educational needs of each reader and of the group